 All well-executed plans include a detailed calendar.
 Keep your team on track and accountable by building out a timeline for your transition.
 Get as much detail as possible and be sure to have a mechanism for measuring velocity and progress so that you can continually update the timeline based on actual measured progress.

 As with all migrations, your cloud migration strategy comes with choose-your-own-adventure variables.
 We’ve worked with businesses who go very slowly to mitigate risk as well as with those who want to go faster to meet more ambitious business goals.
-We recommend avoiding rushing the process, but also take into account that the slower you go, the more you will invest in communication over a longer timeframe and maintenance of two infrastructures until the transition is complete.
+We recommend avoiding rushing the process.
+However, the slower you go, the more you will invest in communication over a longer timeframe and maintenance of two infrastructures until the transition is complete.

 Phase Two: Development